prateeksha9/loan_KMeans/README.md

 #all the object data type has been changed to int.

-#In case we are not able to determin  the number of clusters withe the help of Scatter plot, then elbow method is used.
+#In case we are not able to determine the number of clusters withe the help of Scatter plot, then elbow method is used.